TediShopov/TediShopov.github.io/TootTheLute.md

 ---
 layout: default
 title: Toot The Lute
-description: An action rhythm battler combining Hades-style action gameplay with the rhythm system of games like Beats Pers Minute (BPM).
+description: An action rhythm battler combining Hades-style action gameplay with the rhythm system of games like Beats Pers Minute (BPM)

 permalink: /TootTheLute.html
 ---